b-lukaszuk/BS_wJ_eng/contents/regex.md

 now write the file on a disk and send the press report.
 I imagine now you're wondering what's the big deal with those regexes anyway.
 For a person with basic computer literacy what we've done doesn't seem particularly advanced.
 Well, you're right.
-We its not.
+It it not.
 That's because in order **to have a regex we need to use some meta-characters, i.e. special symbols that are interpreted beyond their literal meaning.
 On the other hand, as a general rule, any letter or digit in regex (like `r"JohnSmith"`) stands for itself**.
 Overall, the list of